MatthewTsang0213/Empirical-Project/README.md

 - You need to reopen the "cleaned_data.csv" for the empirical analysis.

 - Run all the cells in the blog.ipynb to do the analysis.
 You will get the 2 tables and 4 graphs

+## Directory Structure
+project/

+├── README.md

+├── blog.ipynb

+├── data/

+│   ├── raw/

+│   ├── cleaned_data.csv

 ## Contact Detail
 Name: Matthew Tsang